kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

 - I'm rushing to complete this one application, and trying to do due diligence on another.
   No guarantees, but it's worth a shot and I'll give both my all.

+## And other stuff...

+- I'm helping with the Board of this committee affiliated with a conference, and helping a well-known computer scientist with some research that isn't necessarily academic, but is good to just work on in general.
+I like doing that stuff, so I figure why not.

 ## Random

 - Someone recruited me for a Clojure job today. lol.
 I don't...write...Clojure.